 ALRIGHT, ONE LAST QUERY, HOW WOULD SOFTWARE TESTING HELP ME IN THE LONG RUN?

-As previously discussed in our article, software testing is the most important step towards fulfilling the ultimate goal of software development process – providing quality solutions to clients and users.
+As previously discussed in our article, software testing is the most important step towards fulfilling the ultimate goal of the software development process – providing quality solutions to clients and users.

 - COST-CUTTING: Yes, you read it right.
 Software testing or Quality Assurance (QA) is the least favorite topic during budget allocation, especially in startups.
 However, it is the most beneficial investment you would do in the long run.
 As mentioned before, bugs found out in the earlier stages take lesser money to be fixed than those found later.
 Technically educated testers and QA engineers may charge more money but provide a better solution leading to no rework.